 Doctor of Medicine (MD) program

 Medical students at Geisinger Commonwealth School of Medicine are a part of the community and clinical curriculum is delivered regionally.
-Geisinger Commonwealth covers counties in northeastern and central Pennsylvania with four regional campuses headquartered in Scranton, Wilkes-Barre, Danville and Sayre.
+Geisinger Commonwealth covers counties in northeastern and central Pennsylvania with five regional campuses headquartered in Atlantic City, Danville, Sayre, Scranton and Wilkes-Barre.
 Each of these campuses is an integral part of the school’s distributive model of medical education and provides students with early clinical experiences in diverse settings.

 During the first two years of their medical education, students take part in Experiential Learning in the Community (ELIC) and work with a Family-centered Experience (FCE) program family, standardized patients and a physician mentor.
 In addition to this early clinical education, students participate in Longitudinal Community Health Intervention Projects (L-CHIPs) to gain more research experience, investigate and/or solve a community health issue, make an immediate impact on their regional campus community and enhance the health of the regional citizens.